lonycell/grafana.v7/docs/sources/developers/plugins/legacy/style-guide.md

 ## Build Scripts

 Our recommendation is to use whatever you usually use - Grunt, Gulp or npm scripts.
 Most plugins seems to use Grunt so that is probably the easiest to get started with if you do not have a preferred build system.
-The only requirement is that it supports systemjs which is required by Grafana to load plugins.
+The only requirement is that it supports systemjs which is required by ThingSPIN to load plugins.

 ## Linting